Country guides

 A final word

-Singapore is a complex land, where several strong cultures mix with economic prosperity and cutting edge technology, offering visitors a dream Asian holiday destination full of old and new world charm.
+Singapore is a vibrant and complex country, where rich cultural traditions blend with economic prosperity and cutting-edge technology, offering visitors a dream Asian holiday destination full of both old-world charm and modern appeal.